 4. Caladesi Island State Park

-Located in Dunedin, Florida on the west coast of Florida, Caladesi Island State Park is the perfect spot for shelling enthusiasts.
+Located in Dunedin, Florida on the gulf coast of Florida, Caladesi Island State Park is the perfect spot for shelling enthusiasts.

 A visit to Caladesi Island is a great day trip for the whole family.
 While you enjoy shelling the rest of the family can go kayaking or just spend a lazy day on the beach.